About

 Celebrate the Truth Tellers

-Truth Tellers, the Sir Harry Evans Investigative Journalism Summit, is co-hosted by editor and author Tina Brown CBE, Reuters Editor-in-Chief Alessandra Galloni, and Durham University Vice Chancellor Karen O’Brien.
-The summit takes place in London on 15 May, 2024 from 9.30am-6.30pm.
+Truth Tellers, the Sir Harry Evans Investigative Journalism Summit, is co-hosted by editor and author Tina Brown CBE, Reuters editor-in-chief Alessandra Galloni, and Durham University vice chancellor Karen O’Brien.
+The 2024 summit took place in London on 15 May, from 9.30am-6.30pm.

 The summit brings together the world’s most dogged and diverse truth-seekers, both seasoned and innovative: unsung reporters who risk their lives and reputations, intrepid war photographers, digital data sleuths, relentless documentarians, and enterprising investigators in podcasting, publishing, TV, and streaming media.
 What they share is a moral commitment to the truth – not the sanctioned story, the acceptable version or the cosmetic spin – but the unvarnished account of what really happened.